Castles of the Lords and Princes of Wales

 This Cistercian abbey, a daughter house of Whitland Abbey, dates to the mid-twelfth century.
 It underwent an extensive building programme during the thirteenth century with the support of Prince Llywelyn ap Iorwerth, but was never completed.
 It is reputed to be the final resting place of Prince Llywelyn ap Gruffudd following his death at Cilmeri in 1282.

 Before Edward I’s ‘planted’ town was built in 1283, Conwy’s parish church of St Mary was originally the church of Aberconwy Abbey.
 It was founded by Cistercian monks from Strata Florida Abbey, and received its charter from Prince Llywelyn ap Iorwerth.
 It was here that Prince Llywelyn and his sons were buried.
-Following Edward I’s invasion of Wales and establishment of Conwy Castle and walled town, Aberconwy Abbey was forced to relocate 12km down the Conwy Valley to Maenan.
+Following Edward I’s invasion of Wales and establishment of Castell Conwy and walled town, Aberconwy Abbey was forced to relocate 12km down the Conwy Valley to Maenan.

 A llys (a native royal court) is known to have existed at Abergwyngregyn, Gwynedd.
 It was recorded to be one of the main residences of the princes of Gwynedd in the thirteenth century.
 However, its exact location has been subject to debate.